TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

   #### 6.2.2 Calibrate models on the Low Amount Calibration Set

   Model calibration was performed on the Calibration set so that predicted probabilites could be used as a confidence level to support decision making.
-One usage could be to develop a fraudulent review process with three sub-processes or procedures based on Low, Medium and High probability groups.
+One usage could be to develop a fraudulent review process with three sub-processes or procedures based on Low, Medium and High probability groups so that there are different levels of due dilligence or prioritization of work.
 Below are the reliability diagrams which are plotted with three bins.

   **Reliability Diagrams - Low Amount dataset**